comunes/kune/DEV-GUIDE.md

 We use Jenkins as our continuous integration tool.
 After each commit, it automatically runs the full collection of JUnit tests.
 The Jenkins instance is located in:
   <http://ci.comunes.org>

-You can get notifications of our builds via our @ComunesBuildsBot, please provide us your Chat ID via @get_id_bot.
+You can get notifications of our builds via our Telegran channel: <https://t.me/comunes_builds>.
 More info: <https://github.com/jenkinsci/build-notifications-plugin>

 # Code samples